Skip to content

 In transactions between dependent parties, however, the parties will have the same financial interests.
 Even if the individual country’s customs and tax authorities treat multinational groups as separate subjects in the determination of customs value and for taxation, such companies act as a single economic entity.
 The concern of the customs authorities has therefore traditionally been whether the price is set too low so that too little customs duty and excise taxes are calculated, whereas the tax authorities have been concerned about the price being too high so that the domestic tax base becomes correspondingly too low.
 There is also a risk that one can manipulate both customs declarations and tax returns to one’s advantage, e.g., in areas where there are low customs duty rates and high tax rates.
 In such circumstances, excessive tax value may be declared in order to reduce the taxable profits.

 In cases where the customs authorities inspect transactions between independent parties, the importer will often automatically refer to transfer pricing documentation prepared for tax purposes.
-The claim is often that the documentation is in accordance with the Organisation for Economic Co-operation and Development’s (OECD) Transfer Pricing Guidelines in the area of tax law, and that it must therefore be approved by the customs authorities.
+The claim is often that the documentation is in accordance with the Organization for Economic Co-operation and Development’s (OECD) Transfer Pricing Guidelines in the area of tax law, and that it must therefore be approved by the customs authorities.
 As clarified below under point 5, however, it is not necessarily the case that such documentation is sufficient to determine the correct customs value.

 4. Customs valuation rules and tax rules regarding transfer pricing